A Guide to Respellings

 ABCDEFGHIJKLMNOPQRSTUVWXYZ → ::ay-bee-see-dee-ee-ehf-jee-aych-y-jay-kay-ehl-ehm-ehn-oh-pee-kyoo-ar-ehs-tee-yoo-vee-DUH-buhl-yoo-ehks-wy-ZEE::

-Respellings examples of common words in American English
+Respellings of common American English words

 Some of the words in this list have more than one emphasized syllable.

 Note: There are also a few words with equal emphasis on both syllables, such as 'although'.
-These are rare. ::AWL-DHOH:: and ::awl-dhoh:: would technically both be correct respellings.
+These are rare. ::AWL-DHOH:: and ::awl-dhoh:: would technically both be correct Respellings.

 administrative → ::uhd-MIH-nuh-stray-tihv::